shravanbhati/GuruChat-AI/README.md

-# ChatGuru AI
+# GuruChat AI

-ChatGuru AI is an interactive chat application that allows users to have conversations with AI representations of popular tech educators Hitesh Choudhary and Piyush Garg.
+GuruChat AI is an interactive chat application that allows users to have conversations with AI representations of popular tech educators Hitesh Choudhary and Piyush Garg.
 The application features a modern UI with persistent chat history, real-time typing indicators, and a responsive design.

 ## Key Features